The Christmas Truce 1914

 You are standing up to your knees in the slime of a waterlogged trench.
-It is Christmas Eve 1914, and you are on the Western Front.
+It is Christmas Eve 1914 and you are on the Western Front.
 Stooped over, you splash through mud towards the firing step and take over the watch.
 Having exchanged some quiet pleasantries, your bleary-eyed colleague shuffles off towards his dug out.
-But despite the horrors and the hardships of the past few months, your morale is high; 1915 will surely be the year in which victory is achieved.
+Despite the horrors and the hardships of the past few months, your morale is high; 1915 will surely be the year in which victory is achieved.
 You stomp your feet in a vain attempt to keep warm and then, much to your surprise, some jovial voices start calling out messages of goodwill from the enemy trenches in broken English, eliciting a couple of sarcastic responses from nearby.
 The Germans eventually break into carols and songs, followed by requests not to fire.
 Very soon the unthinkable happens: you see the blurred shapes of soldiers starting to gather in no-man's land laughing, joking and sharing gifts.
 Many have exchanged cigarettes, the lit ends glowing in the inky light.
 Plucking up your courage, you haul yourself over the parapet and walk towards the foe...

 When enemies meet

-*It is worth noting here that the professional British Expeditionary Force was too small at this stage to be considered a major protagonist.
+*It is worth noting that the professional British Expeditionary Force was too small at this stage to be considered a major protagonist.
 However, it gave a good account of itself in the first months of fighting.

 With morale boosted and bellies fuller than normal – and with a lot of Christmas booty still to hand – the season of goodwill spread through both the British and German lines.
 A Daily Telegraph correspondent was able to record the Germans smuggling the gift of a chocolate cake into British trenches.
 More amazingly, it was accompanied with a message asking for a ceasefire later that evening so they could celebrate the festive season and their Captain's birthday.
 They proposed a concert at 7.30 pm when candles, the British were told, would be placed on the parapets of their trenches.
 The British accepted the invitation and offered some tobacco as a return present.
 That evening, at the stated time, German heads suddenly popped up and started to sing.
 Each number ended with a round of applause from both sides.
 The Germans then asked the British to join in.
 At this point, a mean-spirited Tommy shouted: 'We'd rather die than sing German'.
 To which one witty German joked aloud: 'It would kill us if you did!'